List of He-Man and the Masters of the Universe characters: King Hiss

 Ruler of the Snake Men, King Hiss can shed his human-like "skin" to become a twisting mass of five headed Hydra/Shesha-like snakes from the waist up.
 In the 2002 series, The Sorceress describes King Hiss as wielding magic as great of that of the Elders.
 King Hiss was defeated by Hordak and his minions in the times of King Grayskull.
 Ages later, King Hiss and his henchmen were sealed away beneath Snake Mountain (which Hiss built) by Zodak, to be released during the reign of King Randor by Kobra Khan, General Rattlor, and Evil-Lyn.
 In the unproduced Episode 40 of the 2002 series, his name is spelled "King Hsss."
 The new 2002 version is his belated cartoon appearance as he never appeared in the original 1980s cartoon as it ceased production by the time Mattel released his figure.

 King Hiss appeared in the game He-Man: The Most Powerful Game in the Universe.

 King Hiss was voiced by Brian Dobson in the 2002 series.

-NOTE: King Hiss was voted No. 11 in The 14 Least Masterful Masters of the Universe by Io9.
+King Hiss was voted No. 11 in The 14 Least Masterful Masters of the Universe by Io9.
 Comic Book Resources listed the character as part of He-Man: 15 Most Powerful Masters of the Universe.

+IGN recommended that King Hsss be a character introduced into any potential Masters of the Univerese movie franchise.
+King Hsss was voted 7th out 7 in the 7 Stupidest He-Man Characters by Total Film.